Major in French

 At Elmhurst, graduates learn to use French to narrate in connected discourse, understand most details on a variety of topics, comprehend substantive texts in selected fields, write with a high degree of accuracy and function appropriately in the culture.

-The French major consists of 7.5 courses (30 hours) beginning at the 300-level, which should include at least one international educational experience, and chosen from among the following areas:
+The French major consists of 7.5 courses (30 hours) beginning at the 300-level in each of the following areas: